 when you do find a good composition try and see if you can find some shapes in that composition and try and incorporate them into your photograph it’s amazing when you get certain shapes like circles triangles diagonals into your shots and it makes the shot a lot more compelling.

-- Find Leading Lines to draw the viewers eye
+Find Leading Lines to draw the viewer’s eye

 as well as shapes look for leading lines to draw the viewer into your shot if you’ve got a path a road or a river or maybe some ripples in the sand these can really draw the viewer’s eye into the shot and towards your subject.

-the next tip is to get the sun into your frame and make it burst a tip here is to shoot with high aperture numbers let’s say f11 to f18 what you’ll find is different lenses will give different star bursts but if you get your settings right with those smaller apertures with those high f numbers the sun will start to burst and any pinpoint lights will burst as well you’ll get those lines coming out of them and it can really make your photographs pop.
+the next tip is to get the sun into your frame and make it burst a tip here is to shoot with high aperture numbers let’s say f11 to f18 what you’ll find is different lenses will give different starbursts but if you get your settings right with those smaller apertures with those high f numbers the sun will start to burst and any pinpoint lights will burst as well you’ll get those lines coming out of them and it can really make your photographs pop.

 when you are exploring your subject when taking landscape photographs look for a good foreground element it might not work to start with but if you do look for them it will start to train your mind to think in the right way and when you do find one that really links in and really works well in your photograph it’ll really make your photograph stand out.

-now the next photography tips for beginners is to emulate then create if you see a photo you like of a place you’re visiting or a place that is nearby to where you live try to recreate that photograph first of all so that’s where you emulate but then see if you can find a better photograph of that same subject or see what other photographs around in that location you’ll learn a lot by emulating others but then you’ll learn so much and you’ll become your own photographer when you do start to get your own photographs.
+now the next photography tip for beginners is to emulate then create if you see a photo you like of a place you’re visiting or a place that is nearby to where you live try to recreate that photograph first of all so that’s where you emulate but then see if you can find a better photograph of that same subject or see what other photographs around in that location you’ll learn a lot by emulating others but then you’ll learn so much and you’ll become your own photographer when you do start to get your own photographs.

 the next tip is to try astrophotography I have a lot of tutorials on astrophotography but it’s one of those things that if you get into and you actually get to a really dark location with a sky full of stars it’s quite inspiring and it kind of makes you realize that the universe is absolutely massive I could sit underneath the stars and I have sat underneath the stars all night.